allebb/metar/README.md

 $departureMetar = new Metar('EGSS'); // Request METAR object for London Stansted (EGSS)
 $arrivalMetar = new Metar('LEIB'); // Request METAR object for Ibiza (LEIB)

-// We can then get the standard string like so:-
+// We can then get the standard METAR string like so:- echo $departureMetar;

-echo $departureMetar;

-// Or we can get 'decoded' information like so:- echo $departureMetar->ICAO; // Returns the airport ICAO code (in this case 'EGSS') echo $departureMetar->date;
-echo $departureMetar->time;
-echo $departureMetar->temp;
-echo $departureMetar->dewPoint;
 ```

 Support